dreamfactorysoftware/platform-wiki/setup-guide/2-setup-a-tracker/javascript-tracker/Integrating-Javascript-tags-onto-your-website.md

 4. Item views (e.g. views of specific products, articles)
 5. [Custom events] (javascript-tracker#wiki-events) (i.e. AJAX events that are not included in the above list) e.g. adding an item to basket or pausing a video

-Detailed documentation on how to capture the complete range of events possible with SnowPlow can be found in the [[Javascript Tracker]] section of the [Technical Documentation] (snowplow-technical-docuemntation).
+Detailed documentation on how to capture the complete range of events possible with Snowplow can be found in the [[Javascript Tracker]] section of the [Technical Documentation] (snowplow-technical-docuemntation).

 <a name="testing"/>
 ## Testing the integration